 Cooling after harvest is very beneficial.
 While much cauliflower is currently room cooled or forced air cooled, both hydrovac cooling and hydrocooling are better methods of lowering the product temperature.
-Trimmed (not overwrapped) cauliflower can be hydrocooled from 70°F (21°C) to 41°F (5°C) in about 20 minutes in 34°F (1°C) water.
+Trimmed (not overwrapped) cauliflower can be hydrocooled from 70°F (21.1°C) to 41°F (5°C) in about 20 minutes in 34°F (1.1°C) water.
 Film-wrapped cauliflower can be vacuum cooled to obtain a similar temperature drop in 30 minutes if pre-wetted.
-It is recommended that potable water chlorinated at 50 ppm, or pH 7, be used for hydro-cooling in order to avoid transfer of decay and pathogenic organisms to the products.
+It is recommended that potable water be chlorinated at 50 ppm and adjusted to pH 7 for hydro-cooling in order to avoid transfer of decay and pathogenic organisms to the products.